 This phase helps identify potential risks and hazards and develop strategies to minimize them to ensure that the demolition process is conducted with the highest level of safety.
 During the assessment, the structural engineer verifies the techniques used, such as determining the shear strength, tensile strength, compressive strength, and many other parameters that affect whether the structure is safe for demolition.

-Structural integrity assessment is not a once and done affair; instead, it is an ongoing process that should continue throughout the demolition process.
+Structural integrity assessment is not a once-and-done affair; instead, it is an ongoing process that should continue throughout the demolition process.
 A demolition safety plan should be in place, which includes regular checks on the structural integrity of the building.
 With newer technologies, the assessment can be carried out remotely, making the monitoring process easier and less likely to disrupt other demolition work.

 In Ontario, structural integrity assessment falls under the responsibility of professionals who are trained and experienced in building structures, especially those that are earmarked for demolition.